mitre/hipcheck/docs/book/src/using/cli.md

 * -d, --data `<FOLDER>`
     * Specifies the path to the folder containing essential Hipcheck data files.
+    * This value can instead be set persistently with the `HC_DATA` environment variable.
     * **Certain Hipcheck analyses will generate an error if they cannot find necessary files in this folder.**
     * The custom Hipcheck `module-deps.js` file needs to be in this folder.
     * A default Hipcheck installation currently does not create this folder and the files in it.